shadiakiki1986/2412-transcribe-phaedra-cannon-126/README.md

   - Instructions at https://transcription.si.edu/instructions-women-computers-workbooks
 - 11:00 submitted batch 1 of transcriptions of pages 28 29 33 35
 - 09:30 clock in
+  - Project progress (copied from project page):
+    - n/a